bigdawgsfootball/SBOM-Researcher/README.md

 All of the above information will be contained in the _ProjectName__report.txt output file.
 2 other files are created which contain json representations of the vulnerabilities found and a mapping to the SBOM files they were found in.
 These were designed to be used in pipeline actions to support decision gates.

-Has been tested reasonably so far against CycloneDX formated SBOMs.
+Has been tested reasonably so far against CycloneDX and SPDX formated SBOMs.
-This is the initial attempt for including SPDX formated SBOMs.
 Your SBOMPath may include a mix of CycloneDX and SPDX SBOMs.

-CVSS v3.0 and 3.1 are supported completely and validated against the FIRST.org calculator.
-CVSS 4.0 scores are incorporated and are being validated against the FIRST.org calculator.
+CVSS v4.0, v3.0 and 3.1 are supported completely and validated against the FIRST.org calculator.

 ## Usage
 SBOMResearcher -SBOMPath "_{Path to SBOM File or Directory}_" -wrkDir